Joss Sheldon

 Joss Sheldon (born 7 April 1982, Barnet, UK) is an author who has released six novels: Other Worlds Were Possible (2023), Individutopia (2018), Money Power Love (2017), The Little Voice (2016), Occupied (2015) and Involution & Evolution (2014).
-He's published two works of non-fiction: FREEDOM: The Case For Open Borders (2024) and DEMOCRACY: A User's Guide (2020).
+He's published three works of non-fiction: The Zionists Who Hate Jews (2026), FREEDOM: The Case For Open Borders (2024) and DEMOCRACY: A User's Guide (2020).

 Early life

 Sheldon studied at the London School of Economics and the University of Liverpool.
 He worked for Burnley Football Club and Northampton Town Football Club, before becoming an author.

 Involution & Evolution

 Involution & Evolution (2014) is an epic poem with an anti-war theme.
 The main protagonist, a conscientious objector during WW1, is based on Jesus and Buddha.

 Occupied

 Occupied (2015) is a work of magical realism, inspired by the occupations of Palestine, Kurdistan and Tibet.

 Sheldon told AXS that Occupied was based on the principle of divide and rule:I believe that deep down we're all the same; we all share a common humanity; we all have hopes and dreams, strengths and weaknesses, fears and doubts.
 That's a truly beautiful thing.
 But all too often we focus on the small differences which divide us.
 And that, for me, is a tragedy.
 It's the greatest tragedy of all.Free Tibet named Occupied as one of three books to read in 2016.
 The Daily Herald called it "A chilling critique of modern society".
 The Middle East Monitor said it had a "Simple, but strong political message".